keningsun/keningsun.github.io/_pages/publications.md

 <b>Toward Accessible Pedestrians Mobility: Analysis of the Street-Crossings of Elderly and Disabled Persons
 </b> <br>
 <b>Kening Sun</b>, Zhongke Shi.
 Accepted in the 15th International Conference on Mobility and Transport for Elderly and Disabled Persons, TRB TRANSED2018.

+<b>Design of the Accessible and Collaborative Roundabout in Urban Transportation System under Connected Vehicles Environment
+</b> <br>
+<b>Kening Sun</b>, Zhongke Shi.
+Accepted in the 15th International Conference on Mobility and Transport for Elderly and Disabled Persons, TRB TRANSED2018.